-- (a) The maximum permitted building height for buildings, containing one or more dwelling units, within the A2 zone is 9.0 m (29.53'). - (b) Despite the foregoing, the height of other farm buildings is subject to the provisions of the ACNBC Farm Building Code 1995.
+- (7) (a) The maximum permitted building height for buildings, containing one or more dwelling units, within the A2 zone is 9.0 m (29.53'). - (b) Despite the foregoing, the height of other farm buildings is subject to the provisions of the ACNBC Farm Building Code 1995.

-- (8) The conditions of use for the A2 zone are as follows: - (a) Bed and breakfast uses may have no more than six sleeping units and may be conducted in a maximum of one accessory building (with no kitchen) and/or one dwelling unit. - (b) Limited farm sale of agricultural products may be sold directly to the public provided that: - (i) a minimum of 50% of the agricultural products offered for sale are produced on the land; - (ii) the covered retail sales area does not exceed 100 m (1076.4 sq. ft.); and - (iii) the retail sales are clearly ancillary to the farm use. - (c) Assisted Living, Supportive Housing, and Community Care Facilities may be permitted provided that - (i) the number of residents does not exceed ten, including resident staff, - (ii) the use is within a single-family dwelling unit only, which for clarity does not include a two-family dwelling,
+- (8) The conditions of use for the A2 zone are as follows: - (a) Bed and breakfast uses may have no more than six sleeping units and may be conducted in a maximum of one accessory building (with no kitchen) and/or one dwelling unit. - (b) Limited farm sale of agricultural products may be sold directly to the public provided that: - (i) a minimum of 50% of the agricultural products offered for sale are produced on the land: - (ii) the covered retail sales area does not exceed 100 m2 (1076.4 sq. ft.); and - (iii) the retail sales are clearly ancillary to the farm use. - (c) Assisted Living, Supportive Housing, and Community Care Facilities may be permitted provided that - (i) the number of residents does not exceed ten, including resident staff, - (ii) the use is within a single-family dwelling unit only, which for clarity does not include a two-family dwelling,

-- (iii) approval from the Agricultural Land Commission is obtained, where the property is within the Agricultural Land Reserve, - (iv) valid health permits for septic systems or on-site wastewater treatment systems are obtained, and - each single-family dwelling unit may contain this use where the property is two hectares (4.94 acres) or greater and has two single-family dwelling units. - (d) despite section 52 (1), "campground (seasonal)" is a permitted use on 3042 River Road, and "campground (short-term)" is a permitted use on 8701 Chemainus Road, 8682 and 9090 Trans-Canada Highway, and 3800 Gibbins Road for a maximum of 25 campsites during a gathering for an event.
+- (iii) approval from the Agricultural Land Commission is obtained, where the property is within the Agricultural Land Reserve, - (iv) valid health permits for septic systems or on-site wastewater treatment systems are obtained, and - (v) each single-family dwelling unit may contain this use where the property is two hectares (4.94 acres) or greater and has two single-family dwelling units. - (d) despite section 52 (1), "campground (seasonal)" is a permitted use on 3042 River Road, and "campground (short-term)" is a permitted use on 8701 Chemainus Road, 8682 and 9090 Trans-Canada Highway, and 3800 Gibbins Road for a maximum of 25 campsites during a gathering for an event.
 [BL3662] - (e) [Repealed; BL3697]. - (f) a maximum of 14 gatherings for an event with up to 150 attendees, and 20 events with up to 20 attendees, are permitted per year on 3800 Gibbins Road.
 [BL3083, BL3302, BL3323, BL3521, BL3554, BL3662]

+MAIN FLOOR PLAN SCALE:

+AREA:

+1366 SQFT. - 126,90 M2

+DRAWING:

+NEXUS 2 UNIT PARK MODEL DESIGN

-DRAWING: 1 OF 1 but, contained in these documents or which are otherwise as Global Building Systems Inc., are instruments of service al Building Systems Inc., whether the Work is executed or and in the Work executed therefrom, and they are not to tion of Nexus Global Building Systems Inc. CONTACT: ALAN JACKSON 250 703-1247 al@nexusglobalbuilding.com DATE: NOVEMBER 20, 2019 DECEMBER 19, 2019 Jexus LDING FOR THE FUTURE
+All drawings, plans, models, designs, specifications, including computer printout, contained in these documents or which are otherwise used in connection with the Project, and prepared by or on behalf of Nexus Global Building Systems Inc., are instruments of service for the execution of the Work and as such, are the property of Nexus Global Building Systems Inc., whether the Work is executed or not, and Nexus Global Building Systems Inc. reserves the copyright therein and in the Work executed therefrom, and they are not to be used on any other work without the prior written agreement and renumeration of Nexus Global Building Systems Inc.

+CONTACT: ALAN JACKSON 1 250 709-1247

+DATE:

+NOVEMBER 20, 2019 DECEMBER 19, 2019

-Date January 29, 2020 File: ZB000119 То Council From Mairi Bosomworth, Community Planner Endorsed: Subject Referral Responses for Bylaw No. 3767 Proposed Reduction of "All Other Principal Building" Setbacks in Agricultural Zones
+Date January 29, 2020 File: ZB000119

+From Mairi Bosomworth, Community Planner Endorsed:

+Subject Referral Responses for Bylaw No. 3767 Proposed Reduction of "All Other Principal

+Building" Setbacks in Agricultural Zones